 I work from home and have a corporate job that I love, but demands a lot of my attention.
 For years, my morning commute consisted of exiting my bedroom, entering the kitchen to grab a cup of coffee and breakfast, and walking into my office to begin my day.
 From about 10 minutes after I woke up until the moment I went to bed, my mind was constantly working and ON.

 I worked this way for years, until I slowly started to feel like I was sacrificing myself for the demands of my job, home, family, bills, etc. This is when I completely burnt out.
-I was too exhausted to want to do anything and slowly found myself in a depressive funk.
+I was too exhausted to want to do anything and slowly found myself in a funk.